rolleric/snpsMan2VimSyntax/README.md

 * To auto-detect standard Tcl commands, a stand-alone Tcl installation is needed.
 To check, see if `tclsh` is available.
 Or try `man tclvars`.
-  If not installed, you can try using the --tcl options.
+  If not installed, you can run snpsMan2VimSyntax with the --tcl option.

 * The syntax files have been tested with vim 7.3.